gardener/gardener/docs/extensions/controllerregistration.md

 Some extension controllers might be more complex and require additional domain-specific knowledge wrt. lifecycle or configuration.
 In this case, we encourage to follow the Kubernetes operator pattern and deploy a dedicated operator for this extension into the garden cluster.
-The `ControllerDeployments`'s `.spec.type` field would then not be `helm`, and no Helm chart or values need to be provided there.
+The `ControllerDeployments`'s `.type` field would then not be `helm`, and no Helm chart or values need to be provided there.
 Instead, the operator itself knows how to deploy the extension into the seed.
 It must watch `ControllerInstallation` resources and act one those referencing a `ControllerRegistration` the operator is responsible for.